DaVita Kidney Care

 Storytelling

-People remember more of a message when it’s woven into a story rather than presented as facts.
-Plus, people make decisions based on emotions rather than facts and stories activate emotions.
-While the voiceovers in our animations don’t sound like stories and there is no dialogue, stories play out through the visuals.
-Characters facing relatable situations in rich environments make our animations immersive and engaging.
+While the voiceovers in our animations don’t sound like stories and there is no dialogue between characters, stories play out through the visuals.
+Characters facing relatable situations in robust environments make our animations immersive and engaging.

 Metaphors